StefanoN98/Microsoft-Fabric-Project/docs/architecture/architecture_overview.md

 ## Medallion Layers

 ### Bronze Layer
 Contains **raw data only**, ingested as-is from the three sources.
-Data is never modified at this stage — it exists purely for traceability and reprocessing capability.
+Data is never modified at this stage — it exists purely for traceability and reprocessing capability,hosted in a Fabric **Lakehouse**.

 ### Silver Layer
 Contains **cleaned, deduplicated, standardized data**, with parsed semi-structured fields (e.g. nested JSON attributes/arrays flattened into columns), data quality checks, and audit logging.
+Hosted in a Fabric **Lakehouse**.

 ### Gold Layer
 Contains the **business/analytical model**: a star schema with dimension and fact tables, built with explicit primary/foreign keys, hosted in a Fabric **Data Warehouse** and exposed through a **Direct Lake semantic model** for reporting.